|

 but firmly let him know what was acceptable and

-though Angus now stands eye-to-eye with Buster.
+though Angus eventually stood eye-to-eye with Buster.

 In time, of course, those roles will reverse, as the dog matures to assume the job of sheep guardian.
 But for these critical first few weeks, I have to be strong and resist my natural inclinations to sweep the cuddle-dud up in my arms and take it into the house with me.
 This phase only lasts a short while, anyway.
 As I see the pup bonding with the sheep, I can slowly begin to give it more time and more affection.
 During this period I also teach the pup to walk on a leash, as we go out to meet the other dogs and the rest of the sheep.
 Each ewe needs to come up and inspect the new "wolf" in the flock, just to make sure it's not a threat.
 And of course the dogs need time to establish their own pack hierarchy.
 The ultimate

-goal - bonded to sheep, and also "peopled" Much as they enjoy human attention, these dogs were taught at a young age, and fully accept, that their job is to stay with and take care of the sheep.
-So, when my visit is over and it's time for me to leave, one or more of the the dogs usually escorts me to the gate, and then they all go right back to their business looking immensely pleased with themselves.
+goal - bonded to sheep and also "peopled" Much as they enjoy human attention, these dogs were taught at a young age, and fully accept, that their job is to stay with and take care of the sheep.
+So, when my visit is over and it's time for me to leave, one or more of the the dogs usually escorts me to the gate and then they all go right back to their business looking immensely pleased with themselves.
 Of course, this friendliness only applies to me and to the people I bring onto the farm.
 The dogs do not tolerate strange people or animals near their fenceline, much less inside their pastures, and they make that very clear with loud and ferocious barking.
 So much for the rules . . .
-The awesome
+Over the years, I've come to deeply love each of these kind-hearted, gentle creatures.
+In fact, I may just have to keep at least a few sheep forever, so I'll have an excuse to keep Great Pyrenees dogs and donkeys around too!

 |